public class CollectionUtils extends java.lang.Object

 public static <T,E extends java.lang.Exception> java.util.List<T> filterWithException(java.util.Collection<T> collection, CollectionUtils.FunctionWithException<? super T,java.lang.Boolean,E> filter) throws E extends java.lang.Exception

-of those for which it returns true
+List of those for which it returns true.

 Propagates checked exceptions of the given predicate.